It4innovations/hyperqueue/docs/jobs/resources.md

 * `HQ_RESOURCE_REQUEST_<NAME>` contains the amount of requested resources.
 * `HQ_RESOURCE_VALUES_<NAME>` contains the specific resource values allocated for the task as a comma-separated list.
 This variable is only filled for an indexed resource pool.
-  In case of non-integer amount, the partially allocated index is always the last index.
+  In the case of non-integer amount, the partially allocated index is always the last index.

 The slash symbol (`/`) in resource name is normalized to underscore (`_`) when being used in the environment variable name.